redhat-cip/infra-virt/README.md

 optional arguments:
-  -h, --help            show this help message and exit --cleanup             existing resources with the same prefix will be remove
+  -h, --help            show this help message and exit --cleanup             existing resources with the same prefix will be
-                        first. (default: False)
+                        removed first. (default: False) --pub-key-file PUB_KEY_FILE
-  --pub-key-file PUB_KEY_FILE
                         the path to the SSH public key file that must be injected in the install-server root and jenkins